 Acidity: 6.6 g/L

 Palate: The palate is rich and full, with bright, juicy flavours of mulberry, blackberry and blood plum, with a complexing touch of panforte chocolate and spice.
-A balanced, even mouthfeel, with a lingering, mouthwatering finish that combines the flavours of cigar box, and chicory with fine- grained tannins that seem to last forever.
+A balanced, even mouthfeel, with a lingering, mouthwatering finish combines savoury notes of cedar and cigar-box with fine-grained tannins that seem to last forever.

 Food Match: Boundary Row Shiraz is a great match with grilled, pan-fried or roasted meats, and full-flavoured dishes.